wong2/mcp-cli/README.md

 # mcp-cli

-A CLI for the Model Context Protocol.
+A CLI inspector for the Model Context Protocol

 ![demo](./demo.gif)